 Bungie's first huge shooter since Halo: Reach had a bit of a rocky start, then it slowly but surely won the hearts of its now very dedicated fanbase.
-At launch, Destiny's multiplayer-focused shooter launched in late 2014 and offered a solid FPS experience with engrossing MMO-esque elements, but it failed to provide a cohesive single-player campaign worth caring about.
+At launch, Destiny's multiplayer-focused shooter offered a solid FPS experience with engrossing MMO-esque elements, but it failed to provide a cohesive single-player campaign worth caring about.
 However, future expansions looked to rectify these shortcomings.

 Be sure to check back here for any new information on Destiny 2.

 According to recent reports Destiny 2 could be launching on PC simultaneously alongside PS4 and Xbox One.

 After the first game only came to consoles, PC fans will no doubt be delighted at the prospect of the next entry coming to the platform.
 NeoGAF user benny_a claimed to know inside sources whom had seen a presentation which saw PC listed as a launch platform.
 This was later backed up by Kotaku's Jason Schreier.

 Destiny 2 release date - when is it coming out?

 The release window for Destiny 2 is still unclear, but a it was confirmed recently that Destiny 2 was pushed to 2017 in a Kotaku report, and development has since been completely rebooted with Taken King director Luke Smith now in charge of the project.

 Destiny's latest expansion, Rise of Iron, is launching in September 2016, so we won't see Destiny 2 until 2017 at the earliest.